Canto-Network/Canto/x/liquidstaking/spec/04_messages.md

 type MsgClaimDiscountedReward struct {
 	RequesterAddress string
 	Amount sdk.Coin
-	minimumDiscountRate sdk.Dec
+	MinimumDiscountRate sdk.Dec
 }
 ```

 **msg is failed if:**

-- `msg.Amount` is not liquid bond denom
+- `msg.Amount` is not a liquid bond denom
 - current discount rate is lower than `msg.MinimumDiscountRate`
+- if `msg.RequesterAddress` doesn't have enough amount of ls tokens corresponding value of `msg.Amount`